The Coalition

 Lee Carson

-Lee works full time as a Program Officer for the Stoneleigh Foundation and also serves as adjunct faculty in the graduate school of social work at Temple University and in the Behavioral Health and Human Services program at the Community College of Philadelphia.
+Lee Carson works full time as a Program Officer for the Stoneleigh Foundation and also serves as adjunct faculty in the graduate school of social work at Temple University and in the Behavioral Health and Human Services program at the Community College of Philadelphia.
 Lee has also worked in other areas including as a mental health therapist, sexual health practitioner and in community engagement and organizing.

 Lee's career has been dedicated to improving the lives of others at individual and community levels.
 With over 17 years of higher education teaching experience, he is deeply dedicated to providing a thoughtful, engaging and safe learning environment for students who represent the future of the profession.
 He has a strong desire to see people who experience oppression based on their intersectional identities, live the best life possible by helping them individually and also addressing the circumstances at the root of the oppression.
 He has particularly dedicated his focus on supporting Black people generally as well as Black lesbian, gay, bisexual and transgender (LGBT) communities.